liv-firth/machine_learning/Project 3/project3.md

     output of the ith node = c(weighted sum of the input connections) where c is some coefficient we have to determine

+    Pulled from a source : The choice of activation function in he output layer is strongly constrained by the type of problem that you are modeling.
+For example:

+A regression problem may have a single output neuron and the neuron may have no activation function.

+A binary classification problem may have a single output neuron and use a sigmoid activation function to output a value between 0 and 1 to represent the probability of predicting a value for the class 1.
+This can be turned into a crisp class value by using a threshold of 0.5 and snap values less than the threshold to 0 otherwise to 1.

+A multi-class classification problem may have multiple neurons in the output layer, one for each class (e.g. three neurons for the three classes in the famous iris flowers classification problem).
+In this case a softmax activation function may be used to output a probability of the network predicting each of the class values.
+Selecting the output with the highest probability can be used to produce a crisp class classification value.

 * A hypothesis focusing on convergence rate and final performance
 * Test MLP Algorithm
 * Paper (OLIVIA)